mslinn/git_tree_go/README.md

 # `git-tree-go`

-This Go package installs commands that walk one or more git directory trees and act on each repository.
+This Go package installs commands that walk one or more git directory trees and acts on each repository.
-Directories containing a file called `.ignore` are ignored.
+Directories containing a file called `.ignore` are ignored, as well as all subdirectories.
-Ignoring a directory means all subdirectories are also ignored.
 Multiple goroutines are used to dramatically boost performance.

 ## Commands